 SPIOENKOP TERROIR

 On average, the annual rainfall on Spioenkop is around 800mm, which is probably the lowest in the valley, and the steep slopes facilitate good drainage.
-Add to this the windy, cold conditions and you have vineyards that are less prone to fungi and which are better suited to organic farming practices.
+Add to this the windy, cold conditions and you have vineyards that are less prone to fungi and better suited to organic farming practices.